ELF-Lab/OjibweMorph/README.md

 ## User Instructions

 ### Building the FST
 **Prerequisites**: In addition to this repository, you'll also need to get [OjibweLexicon](https://github.com/ELF-Lab/OjibweLexicon) and [ParserTools](https://github.com/ELF-Lab/ParserTools) installed locally.
-ParserTools contains the non-language-specific pieces for creating an FST, and you should check out [the relevant documentation](https://github.com/ELF-Lab/ParserTools/tree/main/csv2fst#dependencies-for-building-an-fst-csv2fstpy) to make sure you have all the necessary prerequisites to use its code.
+To make use of ParserTools, you have to follow [the instructions there](https://github.com/ELF-Lab/ParserTools/tree/main/csv2fst#dependencies-for-building-an-fst-csv2fstpy) to make sure you have all the necessary prerequisites.

 The FST is created using code in ParserTools, which makes use of language-specific information stored in both OjibweMorph and OjibweLexicon.
-The `create_fst.sh` script in this repo can be used to call the ParserTools code while supplying it with paths to the Ojibwe repos.
+Once you have downloaded all three repositories, the `create_fst.sh` script in this repo can be used to call the ParserTools code while supplying it with paths to the Ojibwe repos.
 First, go into `create_fst.sh` and change the file path variables to match your system.
 Next, when calling `create_fst.sh`, just pass a keyword that will be given to the `Makefile` in ParserTools:
 - `sh create_fst.sh all` to simply build the FST
 - `sh create_fst.sh check` to run tests on the FST